-9 Echo Park bars to try
+The 15 Echo Park bars you need to try

-This cozy beer and wine bar offers a well-culled selection of (often local) beers and red, white and sparkling wine.
+This cozy beer and wine bar offers a well-culled selection of—often local—beers and red, white and sparkling wine.
 You’ll probably notice the rotating hot dogs lazily rolling in the case, but there are also small bites like olives, pita and hummus.
-Exposed brick, a wood bar and tables, and soft, yellow glass light fixtures give this place a comfortable feel without sacrificing style.
+Exposed brick, a wood bar and tables, and soft, yellow lighting give this place a comfortable feel without sacrificing style.
 The music here comes from an old-school record player and an ever-changing vinyl collection, which adds to that warm, homey feeling.
 Weekends can get crowded, but weekdays are usually pretty mellow—at least toward the first half of the night.
 Get there early to snag a seat at the bar and perch to your heart’s content.

 Whatever you want to call it—restaurant, bar, arcade—Button Mash has created a category all its own in LA.
 The food, which comes from once-underground-restaurant Starry Kitchen, includes their famous crispy tofu balls along with Vietnamese spring rolls, a decadent double cheeseburger and more to be enjoyed at the bar or in the dining room.
 The drink menu includes a unique list of beer and wine, including Malbec Invaders, a 2014 Fabien Jouves varietal featuring Space Invaders aliens on the label; and Suiyoubi No Neko, a Japanese witbier.
 In between sips or beer and wine, take a turn at Button Mash's 100+ arcade games from the ’70s to ’90s, like Frogger, Tron, Donkey Kong, Food Fight, Michael Jackson’s Moonwalker—plus plenty of pinball machines around the corner from the bar.